 I currently an in network provider for:

-For individuals who have PPO insurance other than Cigna and Blue Shield, I am happy to provide a superbill at the end of the each month which you can submit to your insurance company.
+For individuals who have PPO insurance other than Cigna, I am happy to provide a superbill at the end of the each month which you can submit to your insurance company.
 I am considered an out-of-network provider.
 In most cases, you can received approximately 50-70% reimbursement on sessions (for up to 25 sessions) depending on your particular plan.
 Please call your insurance company to verify coverage and reimbursement.

 To determine if you have mental health coverage at all, the first thing you should do is check with your insurance carrier.
 Check your coverage carefully and find the answers to the following questions: